anyfactor/Chatgpt_grammar_checker/README.md

 This project was previously created with using Powershell and AHK.
 But due Powershell's limitation, I decided to upgrade it.

 Feel free to have a chat with me.
 My contact is in my blog: https://anyfactor.github.io

+## Future

+- 10 stars: Input text and corrected text logging in a local SQLite database.
+- 20 stars: Release Go binary and make it portable and easier to install
+- 30 stars: Look into setting a up native key combination shortcut configuration
+- 40 stars: Set up proper UI